Chinese name

-Chinese names are personal names used by individuals from Greater China and other parts of the Sinophone world.
+Chinese names are names used by individuals from Greater China and other parts of the Sinophone world.
 Sometimes the same set of Chinese characters could be chosen as a Chinese name, a Hong Kong name, a Japanese name, a Korean name, a Han Taiwanese name, a Malaysian Chinese name, or a Vietnamese name, but they would be spelled differently due to their varying historical pronunciation of Chinese characters.

-Modern Chinese names generally have a one-character surname that comes first, followed by a given name which may be either one or two characters in length.
-In recent decades, two-character given names are much more commonly chosen; studies during the 2000s and 2010s estimated that over three-quarters of China's population at the time had two-character given names, with the remainder almost exclusively having one character.
+Modern Chinese names generally have a one-character family name followed by an individual name, which may be either one or two characters in length.
+In recent decades, two-character individual names are much more commonly chosen; studies during the 2000s and 2010s estimated that over three-quarters of China's population at the time had two-character individual names, with the remainder almost exclusively having one character.